jfet97/proposal-fast-this-assignments/README.md

 ## Further ideas
-We can go one step further: if not specified `this` could be the default object, but we could also choose to put the arguments into one or more object.
+We can go one step further: if not specified `this` could be the default object, but we could also choose to put the arguments into one or more objects.

 So:
 ```js